DataDog/dogapi-rb/README.md

 The Ruby client is a library suitable for inclusion in existing Ruby projects or for development of standalone scripts.
 It provides an abstraction on top of Datadog's raw HTTP interface for reporting events and metrics.

+# What is new?

+## v1.1.0

+* You do not need to use environment variables anymore to use the client.

 # Installation

 ## From Source